bayareala8s/training/non-technical/product/README.md

 3. **Product Lifecycle Management:**
    - How do you manage the product lifecycle from a technical perspective?

-Certainly!
 Here are comprehensive answers to the question, "How do you manage the product lifecycle from a technical perspective?":

 ### Answer 1:
 **Structured Development Phases:**